WeblateOrg/weblate/docs/admin/auth.rst

 Social authentication
 ---------------------

-Thanks to `python-social-auth <https://python-social-auth.readthedocs.io/>`_, Weblate support authentication using many third party services such as Facebook, GitHub, Google or Bitbucket.
+Thanks to :doc:`psa:index`, Weblate support authentication using many third party services such as Facebook, GitHub, Google or Bitbucket.

 Please check their documentation for generic configuration instructions in :doc:`psa:configuration/django`.